bhavaniravi/portfolio/data/blogs/deploying-flask-applications-in-kubernetes-digitalocean.md

   application in kuberenetes environment
 draft: false
 ---
-# Introduction to Deploying Flask Applications in Kubernetes
+# Deploying Flask Applications in Kubernetes (Digitalocean)

 ## What is Kubernetes?